cordova-develop/cordova-discuss/proposals/ios-cocoapods-improvement.md

 ```
 To support the new ability, the `pods.json` file will be broken into three primary sections.

-**Config Section**
+**Declarations Section**
-The section will contain the overall Cocoapods configurations.
+The section will contain the overall Cocoapods declarations.
 For example: `use-framework`.

 **Sources Section**
 The source section will contain a list of known sources where pods come from.
 In some situations, a user may have their own private registry which contains private pods.